xiaoyunyang/xiaoyunyang.github.io/content/post/life-coworking-space.md

 <!--more-->

-I used to work from home or at coffee houses.
+I used to work from home or at coffeeshops.
 They are not the best workspaces for various reasons.

 # Option 1: Work At Home
 For me, the main disadvantages of working at home are the loneliness and the lack of work life balance, which I think really affected my productivity.